 Who Should Attend

-Participants should have a basic understanding of chemical handling, chemistry functional groups, basic lab equipment, corrosion reactions & attacks, and performance monitoring options
+Participants should have a basic understanding of chemical handling, chemistry functional groups, basic lab equipment, corrosion reaction and attacks, and performance monitoring options.

 1.6 CEUs (Continuing Education Units) will be awarded for this 2-day course.

-In 2003 Mohamed joined Nalco and assumed various roles including technical sales, account management and technical manager for the Middle East.
-In year 2008 he was appointed as an industrial technical consultant for EMEA region.
+In 2003, he joined Nalco and assumed various roles including technical sales, account management and technical manager for the Middle East.
+In 2008 he was appointed as an industrial technical consultant for EMEA region.

-August 2010, GE employed Mohamed as a Lead Project Manager for Exploration and Production chemicals in upstream business in ME&A responsible about setting up the business in this part of the world.
+He joined GE in 2010, as a lead project manager for exploration and production chemicals in upstream business in ME&A responsible about setting up the business in this part of the world.

-Mohamed is NACE and SPE active member and a visiting lecturer at both the American University of Sharjah and the UAE University and involved with various under and postgraduate programs with a list of international publications.
+Abou Zour is a NACE and SPE active member and a visiting lecturer at both the American University of Sharjah and the UAE University and involved with various under and postgraduate programs with a list of international publications.
 He also runs various training programs for Oil and Gas industry in various topics and in various countries.